ETL Testing Tools

 ETL processes populate data into the data warehouse from one or more source systems in addition to moving between data sources, applications, and systems.
 Hence, there is a great need to test ETL processes to ensure they work correctly before deploying them into productive use.

-An ETL process must achieve certain prerequisites to meet data integration requirements:
+An ETL Testing process must achieve certain prerequisites to meet data integration requirements:

 It is also important to establish automated data control processes to ensure data validity, integrity, and reliability on a continuous basis in productive operation.
 That is the ultimate goal of ETL testing.